queryluke/masseffect-5e/static/data/programs/thermic_overvent.md

 the target takes 2d6 fire damage.
 When you make the attacks, make them with a modifier of +5 to the attack roll.
 The omni-tool then needs time to compensate and repair itself, rendering this program inoperative until the end of a long rest.

-__Single-use__: Once you use this program, it deletes itself from your omni-tool.
+__Unstable__: When you acquire this program, it can be used 1d6 times before the code becomes too unstable to use.